Optimal Budget Aggregation with Star-Shaped Preference Domains: Impossibilities for and preferences

 By (\ref{ineq:imposs1}) and \Cref{obs:ell1two}, $q^{(1)}_a \ge 1/6$ (implying $q^{(1)}_b \le 5/6$), $q^{(1)}_b \ge 1/6$, and $q^{(1)}_c \le 1/3$.
 By (\ref{ineq:imposs2}) and \Cref{obs:ell1}, $q^{(1)}_a \le 1/3$, implying $q^{(1)}_b+q^{(1)}_c \ge 2/3$, and thus $q^{(1)}_b \ge 1/3$.

-The left figure below illustrates both inequalities.
+\Cref{fig:3456}(a) illustrates both inequalities.
 The blue area corresponds to the set of distributions $\q^{(1)}$ with $d_1^{(1)}(\q^{(1)}) \leq 2/3$ whereas the red area consists of all distributions $\q^{(1)}$ satisfying (\ref{ineq:imposs2}).
 Strategyproofness requires $\q^{(1)}$ to be inside the intersection of the two areas, i.e., the purple region.
 Hence,

 By \eff, we can even show that $q^{(1)}_b \ge 1/2$.
 Otherwise, as $q^{(1)}_a > 0$, some small amount could be moved from $a$ to $b$.
-Agent $3$ is indifferent due to Observation \ref{obs:ell1} and agent $2$ strictly gains.
-Furthermore, this does not change agent $1$'s disutility as $q^{(1)}_b<1/2$.
+Agent $3$ is indifferent due to Observation \ref{obs:ell1} and Agent~$2$ strictly gains.
+Furthermore, this does not change Agent $1$'s disutility as $q^{(1)}_b<1/2$.

 Next, we consider the following two profiles.